 Family-Friendly Adventures In The Wild

-The wilderness can be as frightening as it is enlightening.
+The wilderness can be as enlightening as it is exciting.
 There is so much to learn from it, but only if we do so respectfully and with great care.
 A great place to watch and learn about Sri Lanka’s biodiversity would be at one of the island’s many national parks.
 We’ve got a few recommendations for a fulfilling family-friendly adventure in the wild.

 1. Yala National Park